DSpace/dspace-angular/README.md

 #### Buildtime Configuring

-Buildtime configuration must defined before build in order to include in transpiled JavaScript.
+Buildtime configuration must be defined before build in order to include in transpiled JavaScript.
 This is primarily for the server.
 These settings can be found under `src/environment/` folder.

 To override the default configuration values for development, create local file that override the build time parameters you need to change.